robinfriedli/LE2-Liara_Squadmate/README.md

-# LE2 Liara squad mate
+# LE2 Liara squadmate

-Mod that adds Liara from Lair of the Shadow Broker as a selectable squad mate to Mass Effect 2 in the Mass Effect Legendary Edition.
+Mod that adds Liara from Lair of the Shadow Broker as a selectable squadmate to Mass Effect 2 in the Mass Effect Legendary Edition.
-Uses LotSB both as recruitment and loyalty mission and enables Liara to be selected from the squad selection screen like any other ME2 squad mate, this includes the loadout selection and power level-up screen.
+Uses LotSB both as recruitment and loyalty mission and enables Liara to be selected from the squad selection screen like any other ME2 squadmate, this includes the loadout selection and power level-up screen.
 As this uses Liara as defined by LotSB it matches the DLC both in appearance and gameplay in terms of what loadouts and powers are available and how they function.